© Lackawanna College

 Before his coaching career began, Coach Duda was a star defensive lineman within the collegiate and professional ranks.
 Coach played his college ball at the University of Maryland where he still holds the school’s record for sacks in a season with 13.
 After starting for 4 years for the Terrapins, Coach Duda was selected in the in the fourth round, 96th pick overall, in the 1983 draft by St. Louis Cardinals.
 Coach went on to play in 55 games, starting 34 of them, registering 9.5 sacks from his debut in 1983 to his retirement in 1987.

 Mark was inducted into the University of Maryland Wall of Fame in 1994 and a year later was inducted into the Pennsylvania Sport Hall of Fame.
 He was awarded a Bachelor of Science degree in Education by East Stroudsburg University in 1991.
 In 2005 he was awarded a Master of Arts in Professional Studies from Thomas Edison College.
-Mark Duda is currently the Dean of Students and Head Football Coach for the Lackawanna Falcons.
+Mark Duda is currently the Head Football Coach for the Lackawanna Falcons.

 Charles has been associated with Lackawanna College's football staff since the college made its debut in the sport in 1993.
 Charles serves as the Assistant Head Coach, Passing Game coordinator and the Wide Receiver coach.
 Prior to joining Lackawanna, Charles was an assistant football coach and football strength coach for three years at Carbondale Sacred Heart High School and strength coach one year at Bishop O'Hara High School, formerly Dunmore Central Catholic.
 Charles is a 1972 graduate of Dunmore Central Catholic, where he participated in wrestling.
 He also participated in wrestling at Keystone College and the University of Scranton, from where he graduated in 1976 with a Bachelor of Science degree in Human Services.
 Charles holds a Master’s degree from the University of Scranton in Rehab Counseling and Human Resources Administration.
 He is a certified strength and conditioning specialist and a member of the National Strength & Conditioning Association.
 A resident of Old Forge, PA, he is employed as executive case manager by Intragraded Services of Wilkes-Barre, PA.